ambiot/documents/docs/source/ambd_micropython/AMB21/getting_started/mp_getting_started.rst

 is the time to change it to ``115200`` and leave the rest of settings as default.

-Now that the serial port is connected, press the RESET button once on your ameba and you should see the MicroPython’s welcome page as shown below.
+Now that the serial port is connected, press the :guilabel:`RESET` button once on your ameba and you should see the MicroPython’s welcome page as shown below.